Flaming Moe's: Cultural references

 The basic premise of the episode is similar to the film Cocktail.
 Several references are made to the sitcom Cheers: Collette the waitress is a parody of Cheers character Diane and the "theme sequence" for Flaming Moe's is a direct parody of the Cheers opening theme, "Where Everybody Knows Your Name".
 Barney Gumble is given a Norm Peterson entrance.
-Colette quitting Flaming Moe's to pursue an acting career in Hollywood is similar to Shelley Long leaving Cheers after five seasons to pursue a career in film acting.
+Collette quitting Flaming Moe's to pursue an acting career in Hollywood is similar to Shelley Long leaving Cheers after five seasons to pursue a career in film acting.
 The scene where Bart runs away from Lisa and her friends makes reference to the Alfred Hitchcock film North by Northwest.
 When Homer reveals the secret of the "Flaming Moe", the scene has many parallels to The Phantom of the Opera including Homer's standing high up in the light rigging, covering half his face.
 Martin's presentation at school is about Archer Martin, developer of gas chromatography which is later used in the episode by Professor Frink.
 The scene in which Frink analyzes a "Flaming Moe" is an homage to The Nutty Professor; Frink is based on Jerry Lewis's character in the film.
 Lionel Hutz says a drink cannot be copyrighted, citing the "Frank Wallbanger case of '78".
 This refers to the Harvey Wallbanger cocktail.
 Near the end of the episode, several bars with names similar to "Flaming Moe's" can be seen.
 This parodies Ray's Pizza in New York City, where dozens of individual establishments have similar names.
-Aerosmith sings "Walk This Way" in Moe's Tavern and "Young Lust" during the closing credits, making them the first band to appear on The Simpsons.
+Aerosmith sings "Walk This Way" in Moe's Tavern and "Young Lust" during the closing credits.